Understanding Newcomers’ Experiences of Inclusion

 A research project exploring newcomer well-being in Alberta

 Please note that we are no longer in the data collection phase for this research.
 We would like to thank all participants for their time and sharing their information and thank organizations and agencies across the province who supported our research.
 We will publish a final report to the Government of Alberta and disseminate our findings in various ways.
 Please follow us on social media and our website for further updates!

-Understanding Newcomer Experiences of Inclusion is a two-year community-based research project funded by the government of Alberta through the Settlement, Integration and Language Projects Grants program.
-This project seeks to examine newcomers’ experiences of settlement, integration, and inclusion and how these impact newcomer well-being.
-The intent is to find solutions to challenges faced by newcomers to Canada regarding settlement and integration.
+Understanding Newcomer Experiences of Inclusion was a two-year community-based research project funded by the government of Alberta through the Settlement, Integration and Language Projects Grants program.
+This project sought to examine newcomers’ experiences of settlement, integration, and inclusion, and how these impact newcomer well-being.
+The intent was to find solutions to challenges faced by newcomers to Canada regarding settlement and integration.